-NCDPS has an extensive initial background screening requirements that include the screening for criminal record checks (AOC & NCDL), possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, and best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse and any resignation during a pending investigation or an allegation of sexual abuse.
+NCDPS has an extensive initial background screening requirements that include the screening for criminal record checks (AOC, DCI & NCDL), possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, and best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse and any resignation during a pending investigation or an allegation of sexual abuse.
 The agency conducts 5-year background checks for all employees and contractors.
-There is an affirmative duty to disclose any arrests or previous misconduct.
+There is an affirmative duty to disclose any arrests or previous misconduct within 24 hours.

-An interview with the facility's Correctional Administrative Services Assistant V confirmed the process on the facility performing criminal background checks to consider the pertinent civil or administrative adjudications for all newly hired employees who may have contact with inmates, all employees who are considered for promotion and every five (5) years.
-She advised that personnel staff have a tracking system to ensure the five (5) year background screening is conducted of all facility employees.
-Employment applications and Affirmation of Code of Ethics form contain the three (3) questions regarding sexual abuse or sexual activity in an institutional setting, community, or if the staff has been civilly or administratively adjudicated for the same, as well as an annual requirement to disclose at evaluation time.
-There is an affirmative duty to disclose any arrests or previous misconduct by all employees at hire and anytime there is a law enforcement contact.
+An interview with the facility's Human Resource Technician I confirmed the process on the facility performing criminal background checks to consider the pertinent civil or administrative adjudications for all newly hired employees who may have contact with inmates, all employees who are considered for promotion and every five (5) years.
+She advised that personnel staff have a tracking system to ensure the five (5) year background screening is conducted of all facility employees, however this was not completed.
+DPS Employee Statements form (HR 013) contain the three (3) questions regarding sexual abuse or sexual activity in an institutional setting, community, or if the staff has been civilly or administratively adjudicated for the same, as well as an annual and a 24 hour requirement to disclose at evaluation time.
+There is an affirmative duty to disclose any arrests or previous misconduct by all employees at hire and anytime there is a law enforcement contact within 24 hours.

 A sampled review of staff's, volunteer's, and contractor's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct (Applicant Verification form, Professional Reference Check, DPS Employment Statements and the PREA Notice and Information Collection for Current Employees) that are completed during the hiring process.
 The HR staff complete the criminal background information and receive an email on whether an individual is approved or disqualified.
 Once an individual is approved for hire, the new employee begins the LMS training and orientation process and is provided with a NCDPS Employee Handbook.
-Also, the review HR files confirmed that background checks had been conducted within the past five (5) years on all employees.
+Also, the review of HR files confirmed that background checks had been conducted within the past five (5) years on all employees.

-Based on the review of the agency policy and procedures, observations and information obtained through the interview and review of documentation, the facility has demonstrated compliance with this standard.
+Based on the review of the agency policy and procedures, observations and information obtained through the interview and documentation, the facility has demonstrated compliance with this standard.